amosyuen/hubitat/eufysecurity/README.md

 ## Station

-* Read and write guard mode
+* Get and set guard mode
 * Polls the servers every `pollIntervalSeconds` seconds, where `pollIntervalSeconds` can be  set by the user.
 Defaults to every 5 minutes.

     ### Tested Devices